5G in the UK: what are the top stocks to watch?

 Vodafone is the other major mobile network operator listed in the UK, although it is a very different company to its rival BT because it is more focused on Europe rather than the UK.

-In fact, the UK only generates 15% of revenue and 10% of adjusted earnings, with Germany being by far its largest market following the acquisition of Liberty Global’s European assets last year.
-It has already launched 5G services in over 100 cities across eight European countries.
-Vodafone has said its 5G strategy is based around ‘co-leadership’, whereby it will aim to match the rollout speed to the leader in each country.
+In fact, the UK only generates 15% of revenue and 10% of adjusted earnings, with Germany being by far its largest market following the acquisition of Liberty Global's European assets last year.
+It has already launched 5G services in over 100 cities across the UK, as well as many more besides in over eight European countries including Germany, Italy and Spain.
+Vodafone has said its 5G strategy is based around ‘co-leadership’, whereby it will aim to match the rollout speed to the leader in each country (in the UK’s case BT Group).

 5G is big business for Spirent.
 Its security solutions and testing services are benefiting as countries introduce 5G, and the fact it serves companies around the world means it can reap rewards even if roll-outs are delayed in one country or region.